ERossatto/hemnet_nodejs-assignment/README.md

 So.
 It was a big pleasure for me to work on this assignment.
 I would like to say I had a lot of fun, particularly modeling the domain layer 😇

+## About the existing tests

+I did change the implementation of the tests but not the logic it wants to assert.
+So all the IT descriptions are there as they were before.
+I also kept the original implementation commented out.
+But I had to adapt the calls to work with the new implementation of the assignment.

+**PASS** src/application-layer/services/tests/price.spec.ts
+PriceService
+✅ Returns the pricing history for the provided year and package (62 ms) ✅ Supports filtering on municipality (23 ms)

+**PASS** src/application-layer/services/tests/package.spec.ts
+PackageService
+✅ Updates the current price of the provided package (35 ms) ✅ Stores the old price of the provided package in its price history (16 ms) ✅ Supports adding a price for a specific municipality (16 ms)

 # Concepts I did use in this assignment

 ## Domain-Driven Design (DDD)